Sliding into brutality

 George Koonce, source: Watch the Yard

 Consider George Koonce, a former NFL player who attempted suicide after his playing days with the Green Bay Packers and Seattle Seahawks ended.
-Speaking on the point in a 2012 ESPN piece: “Football becomes your identity.
+Speaking on the point in a 2012 ESPN piece, he said: “Football becomes your identity.
 Your family buys into it, your friends buy into it, the alums from your college buy into it.
 And then it is gone.
 You are gone.”

 But Koonce decided not to be “gone.”
 He earned degrees in sports management and administration (the latter a doctorate), and filled important positions at Marquette University, the University of Wisconsin-Milwaukee and Marian University.
 He coauthored the book “Is There Life After Football?:Surviving the NFL.”